This post contains affiliate links from which I may make a commission at no extra charge to you. This post was last updated June 16, 2020.

 Having used one of these machines for several months in lieu of fasciablasting, I am confident it has a very similar effect, though it does differ slightly.
 For example, ultrasound and light therapy has a greater firming effect on the skin, while the fasciablaster seems to offer longer lasting pain relief.

 The really big advantages between the two therapies comes in how they’re accomplished.
-I really wanted to call this post “The Lazy Girl’s Guide to Myofascial Therapy.”
-The amount of energy one has to burn rubbing the tongs of a fasciablaster over your body feels astronomical as a spoonie.
+I really wanted to call this post “The Lazy Girl’s Guide to Myofascial Therapy,” but that seemed too offensive for a group that clearly isn’t lazy, but is almost always suffering from fatigue.
+The amount of energy one has to burn rubbing the tongs of a fasciablaster over your body can feel astronomical as a spoonie.
 The ultra cavitation device requires only that you smear some “jelly,” on the head, click a few buttons and gently glide it over your skin.
 It’s a bit cold starting out and sometimes boring, but it’s easier than painting your nails and uses only slightly more energy.
+Check out the video I made demonstrating it’s use and then read on to learn more about how and why it works, where I got it and how you can get your own.
+Please give it a like and remember to follow my Youtube channel so you can enjoy my latest videos straight away!

 How UC Works